Anti-Bribery for Sales · Module 2 of 2

 Your choice

-A BD-side pre-clear flow, retrospective audit of Vince\'s prior bids, and quarterly board reporting on giving-side hospitality.
+BD-side pre-clear flow, retrospective audit of Vince's prior bids, and quarterly board reporting.

-Mirror the receiving-side rules from Module 1: 90-second pre-clear form for any spend above $250 directed at a customer, 24-hour Karen SLA, automatic block during a live tender.
-Commission a quiet retrospective audit of Vince\'s prior bids over the last 24 months to scope DOJ ECCP exposure on contracts already signed.
-Quarterly aggregate reporting to the board so giving-side spend is visible.
-Joint training run by BD and Compliance once a year.
+Mirror the receiving-side rules: 90-second pre-clear above $250 to a customer, 24-hour Karen SLA, automatic block during live tenders.
+Quiet retrospective audit of Vince's last 24 months for DOJ ECCP exposure.
+Quarterly aggregate reporting.
+Joint BD/Compliance training annually.

 Your choice

-Drop the giving-side threshold during tenders and send a company-wide reminder.
+Drop the threshold during tenders, send a company-wide reminder.

-Lower the giving-side pre-approval threshold from $250 to $100 during active tenders, send the policy reminder to all BD staff, raise it at the next sales kick-off.
-Proportionate, not heavy-handed.
+Lower the giving-side pre-approval threshold from $250 to $100 during active tenders, reminder to all BD staff, raise it at the next sales kick-off.
+Proportionate.
 No new system.
-No retrospective audit.
-The rules are clearer for the next bid.
+No audit.
+Rules clearer for the next bid.

 Your choice